Resort Life Maldives

 c.
 1500 BCE

-The Garland of Islands
+The Garland of Islands.

 Sanskrit poets of the Vedic age name these scattered reefs Mālādvīpa — the 'garland of islands'.
 The Mahābhārata and later Purāṇas record the archipelago long before any foreign ship drops anchor, a sign that South Asia knows its southern maritime frontier intimately.